-Allowing endowments to be factored into state financial aid grant funding ► The General Assembly could amend § 23.1-101 of the Code of Virginia to allow financial aid funded through endowments at public higher education institutions to be factored into state financial aid grant funding decisions.
+Endowment funding in student financial aid calculations ► The General Assembly could amend § 23.1-101 of the Code of Virginia to allow financial aid funded through endowments at public higher education institutions to be factored into state financial aid grant funding decisions.
 (Option 1)

-Uniform financial aid awarding schedule ➤ The General Assembly could amend § 23.1-601 of the Code of Virginia to direct the State Council of Higher Education for Virginia (SCHEV) to design and implement a uniform financial aid awarding schedule, to be approved by SCHEV council members, for awarding grants through the Virginia Guaranteed Assistance Program and the Virginia Commonwealth Award Program, which would prioritize grant awards to those students with the greatest financial need.
+Uniform financial aid awarding schedule ► The General Assembly could amend § 23.1-601 of the Code of Virginia to direct the State Council of Higher Education for Virginia (SCHEV) to design and implement a uniform financial aid awarding schedule, to be approved by SCHEV council members, for awarding grants through the Virginia Guaranteed Assistance Program and the Virginia Commonwealth Award Program, which would prioritize grant awards to those students with the greatest financial need.
 (Option 2)

-State financial aid grant funding for HBCUs ► If the General Assembly implements a statewide financial aid awarding schedule, it could require the State Council of Higher Education for Virginia to allocate to Norfolk State University and Virginia State University at least as much state financial aid funding as was allocated to these institutions in the academic year preceding the implementation of the statewide schedule.
+State financial aid grants for students at HBCUs ► If the General Assembly implements a statewide financial aid awarding schedule, it could require the State Council of Higher Education for Virginia to allocate to Norfolk State University and Virginia State University at least as much state financial aid funding as was allocated to these institutions in the academic year preceding the implementation of the statewide schedule.
 (Option 3)